Azure/cortana-intelligence-customer360/README.md

 ```

 For scalability, the scoring code must be parallel, modular and reuseable.
 The multi-class classification is invoked in batch mode using **RevoScale R** `Revo64 CM BATCH` Command.
 ADF orchestrates this parallel scoring using a MapReduce Activity on the HDInsight cluster.
-The following is the a sample command.
+The following is a sample command.

 ```Bash
 Revo64 CMD BATCH "--args <location_of_classifier_on_wasb> <path_to_data_slice> <name_of_output_file> <name_of_ouput_file>" <name_of_R_scoring_script> /dev/stdout